Microsoft/IntuneDocs.nl-nl/intune/device-compliance.md

 -   In the Azure portal, you can set a grace period to allow time for the end-user to get their device back to compliance status before they completely lose the ability to get company data on their device.
 This is not available in the Intune admin console.--->

-##  <a name="migration-from-intune-classic-console-to-intune-azure-preview-portal"></a>Migratie van de klassieke Intune-console naar Intune Azure Preview Portal
+##  <a name="migration-from-intune-classic-console-to-intune-on-the-azure-portal"></a>Migratie van de klassieke Intune-console naar Intune in Azure Portal

 Nalevingsbeleid voor apparaten dat is gemaakt in de [klassieke Intune-console](https://manage.microsoft.com) wordt niet weergegeven in de nieuwe [Intune Azure Portal](https://portal.azure.com).
 Dit nalevingsbeleid wordt echter nog steeds toegepast op gebruikers en beheerd via de klassieke Intune-console.